Initial phase of restoration project set to begin at Dubuque park

-City officials say the first phase of an environmental restoration project will begin this month at Eagle Point Park.
+City of Dubuque officials said the first phase of an environmental restoration project will begin this month at Eagle Point Park.

 The first phase will include soil quality restoration and conversion of turf to native vegetation.
 The release states that these improvements will reduce runoff and erosion while providing “new nature-based recreation opportunities for park visitors.”
 The improvements also are expected to create habitat for wildlife.

-The first phase of the project will involve about 67 acres of the park and could include some vegetation clearing, invasive species removal, scrub brush removal, and tree removal.
-Most park facilities will remain open to public use throughout the project.
-Work is scheduled for completion next fall.
+The first phase of the project will involve about 67 acres of the park and could include clearing vegetation and the removal of invasive species, scrub brush and trees.
+Most park facilities will remain open throughout the project.
+The work is scheduled to be completed by next fall.